 Considerations

-- Privacy: Many providers now use chats for training unless you opt out.
-Review policies.
+- Privacy: many providers train on chats unless you opt out.

 Bottom Line

-- Treat AI as an assistant—not a calculator, not a database, not an oracle.
+- Treat AI as an assistant—not a calculator, database, or oracle.